 Kremer's letter also acknowledged that the State Education Department's reliance on stand-alone field tests is largely a consequence of insufficient state funding to embed more trial questions within regular "operational" exams.
 He noted that NYSSBA "has long advocated for the state to fully fund the state assessment program."Read the entire article>>

-|Statement of NYSSBA Executive Director Timothy G. Kremer on Graduation Rates|
+|Statement of NYSSBA Executive Director Timothy G. Kremer on State of the State/Budget|

 CONTACT: David Albert